mard1m/Habit-tracker/README.md

 ## Welcome to Habit Tracker!

 Habit Tracker is a powerful, user-friendly application designed to help you build and maintain positive daily and weekly habits.
-Whether you want to exercise more, read regularly, stay hydrated, or call your loved ones, our application makes habit tracking simple and motivating.
+Whether you want to exercise more, read regularly, stay hydrated, or call your loved ones, application makes habit tracking simple and motivating.

 ## What Makes Habit Tracker Special?